intelligentplant/AppStoreConnect.Adapters/docs/tutorials/creating-an-adapter/00-Introduction.md

 ## Introduction

-In this tutorial, you will learn how to create a basic adapter as part of a .NET Core 3.1 console application, that supports discovery of tags, polling for both real-time and historical tag values, and push notification of changes in real-time tag values.
+In this tutorial, you will learn how to create a basic adapter as part of a .NET console application, that supports discovery of tags, polling for both real-time and historical tag values, and push notification of changes in real-time tag values.

 The tutorial also highlights some of the base and helper classes available when writing an adapter.